Rafi Ahmed: Career

 After completing his postdoc in 1984, Ahmed joined the University of California, Los Angeles (UCLA) as an assistant professor.
 In 1992, he became a full professor there.
 In 1995, he left UCLA and joined the faculty at Emory as a Georgia Research Alliance Eminent Scholar in Vaccine Research and the director of the Emory Vaccine Center, positions he has held ever since.
 After serving as a professor of microbiology and immunology at Emory for 15 years, Ahmed was named to the Charles Howard Candler Professorship of microbiology and immunology there in 2010.
-He also served on the Life Sciences jury for the Infosys Prize in 2010.
-Ahmed currently serves as the Vaccine Center director, professor of microbiology and immunology, and AIDS research investigator at Emory University in Atlanta, Georgia.

 Research

 Ahmed is known for his research on T cells, which he began studying during his postdoc.
 Specifically, at UCLA, Ahmed studied memory T cell differentiation and immunity of T and B cells against viruses, such as hepatitis C and HIV in a paper that gained him notoriety in the immunology world.
 In 1995, Ahmed moved to Emory University and began his work to secure funding to develop a vaccine center there.
 At Emory, Ahmed has worked to investigate T cell exhaustion in fighting chronic infection, through which he discovered a link between T cell exhaustion and expression of the gene PD1, or "Programmed Death 1."
 With the help of Emory graduate student Daniel Barber, Ahmed devised a way to use antibodies to block this inhibitory receptor and enhance flagging T cell function.
 Today, "PD1 Blockade Treatments" are being investigated for treating aggressive cancers with promising preliminary results.
 At the Ahmed Laboratory at Emory University, Rafi Ahmed and his team work to build understanding on the development and maintenance of humoral memory.
 The lab has co-developed a novel method for rapidly generating human monoclonal antibodies after vaccination, and has shown that "broadly cross-reactive antibodies that recognize multiple influenza viruses can be generated after influenza vaccination in humans."
-This research is reportedly paving the way for a possible future universal influenza vaccine.